luickk/simple-dgps/README.md

 ## Simple Differential GPS Approach

 The aim of SDGPS is to find a cheap, accurate and easy to implement DGPS C++ lib solution.
 The accuracy the project is aiming for is 2-1 meters.
 The used DGPS technique is Code Range DGPS which corrects the pseudo range of each satellite.
+First the pseudo range correction is calculated by substracting the observed pseudo range from the calculated pseudo range (from ephemeris).
+If ephemeris data is available and the corrected pseudo range value is calculated, single point positioning is applied, to triangulate the final position.

 ## Introduction to DGPS

 Differential GPS or DGPS makes use of a nearby base station which knows it's true position and calculates the difference in  position to send that correction via. any means of communication to it's clients, for example a rover which already has a GPS module on board which is accurate up to a few meters, with the corrections applied it can achieve accuracies of even a quarter of a meter, assuming it's in the range of the basestation.
-The achieved accuracy can be even up to a mm range, but the receivers are still very expensive.

 ### RTK DGPS

-RTK DGPS makes use of the Phase rotation as an indicator for the pseudo range.
-So the basestation calculates the true phase rotation per satellite and compares it to the actual rotation, the difference of both equals the correction value that's transmitted to the rover.
+Real Time Kinematic makes use of the phase rotation as an indicator for the pseudo range.
+The basestation measures the phase rotation and divides it by the satellites carrier frequency which returns a time, which can be used to estimate the the atmospheric error.
 The achieved accuracy is extremely high.

 ### Position DGPS